justanhduc/graphx-conv/README.md

 # GraphX-Convolution

-The official implementation of the ICCV submission "GraphX-convolution for point cloud deformation in 2D-to-3D conversion".
+The official implementation of the ICCV paper "GraphX-convolution for point cloud deformation in 2D-to-3D conversion".

 ![framework](./imgs/framework.jpg)